pitman75/vsd-hdp/README.md

  8. Flip-flops and how to utilise.

 Read and synthesys _multiple_modules.v_ by default result will be done in hierarhy manner

 ![multiple_modules_hier](https://github.com/pitman75/vsd-hdp/assets/12179612/b7d18dc0-3dc2-4387-92f0-82e19a9c6405)

 ![multiple_modules_hier_verilog](https://github.com/pitman75/vsd-hdp/assets/12179612/d0573624-931a-43db-aa95-8f505060dd81)

 Sometimes switch synthesys to flat manner is very usefull.
-To switch to flat manner just do it: `yousys> flatten` and result will be done in flat manner
+To switch to flat manner just do it: `yousys> flatten`

 ![multiple_modules_flat](https://github.com/pitman75/vsd-hdp/assets/12179612/0f91685d-6b0e-4658-8b54-26d0fd28be8b)

 ![multiple_modules_flat_verilog](https://github.com/pitman75/vsd-hdp/assets/12179612/20b07812-04f5-41d1-a2a2-f33a7c414e8c)

-For huge design or design with same as submodules it possible to syntesys only submodules by command `yosys> synth -top submodule_name` and result will be
+For huge design or design with same as submodules it possible to syntesys only submodules by command:
+`yosys> synth -top submodule_name`

 ![multiple_modules_subm1](https://github.com/pitman75/vsd-hdp/assets/12179612/935a8189-a113-4046-81ae-e860c693a3aa)